Make your own indulgent Almost Ferrero Rocher Chocolate at home with our easy recipe. Perfect for satisfying your sweet cravings!

 - 500 ml Milk I used 6%fat

-- Heat the milk until the milk comes up.
-Set aside until the milk cools to lukewarm.
+- Warm the milk stirring occasionally till the milk comes up.

-- In a sufficiently big bowl add the curd and spread it to the sides.
+- In a bowl add the curd and spread it to the sides.
 Crush all the lumps.

 - In my place where the temperatures hover around 26⁰C-31⁰C the curd will set fine but where it is cold you may have to cover it with a kitchen napkin.
 In Delhi, my mother used an old woollen cap to cover the bowl.

-- In a fine sieve layer with cheesecloth in the form of a T and place over a bowl big enough to hold the sieve.
+- In a fine sieve layer with cheesecloth or dispaosable napkins in the form of a T and place over a bowl big enough to hold the sieve.

 - Spoon the cooled curds on to the cheesecloth, cover and refrigerate for 1 to 2 hours, depending on how thick you want your Greek Yogurt.